T1m1/htwg-scala-checkers/README.md

  - Full web user interface WUI (Play)
  - Build in sbt and eclipse
  - **Follow the spirit of Scala**

+## Setup
+You need:
+ - Scala (and Java)
+ - sbt (activator)

+Intellij has some problems with some sbt syntax.
+Try deleting the _.idea_ folder, update/reload the project with sbt in the commandline and reimport the project to intellij.

 ## Disclaimer
 This project is for educational purposes only.
 You can try to checkout and play it yourself, but it will not be finished until 02/2017.